 I go back to the couch, unsatisfied, still feeling like I need to pee.
 This is a downer on my perfect mood, but it fades away quickly, overwhelmed by the calm waves of sedation and content.

 T + 07:01 [5:01 PM]

-Doc and Gee are alerting me that it is time for their dinner through constant nudging and a few odd vocal noises between a whine and a bark.
-I laugh at the odd and desperate display from the pair, and get up to feed them.
-My balance seems unaffected as I navigate this task.
+My balance seems unaffected as I navigate to the kitchen for a glass of water.
 The euphoric part of the ďhighĒ seems to be pretty well dissipated.
 My body is no longer tingling, glowing, or producing any internal euphoria.
 Mentally however, things carry on; just as I experienced earlier, the ďwind downĒ is absolutely enjoyable and productive.
 Being less sedated and drowsy now, I can once again tune in and give intelligent consideration to the phenomenon of being entirely, naturally, happy with myself, my day, and my existence.
 It is difficult to describe why not fretting, stressing, and rethinking decisions over and over again feels so great Ė given that not everyone deals with anxiety and chronic overthinking, I could see this as being a unique glowing effect for myself.
 This being said, I have a sense that no matter what my normal mental condition, the substance would be offering customized effects, tailored to my needs.

 T + 07:34 [5:34 PM]

 Iíve made myself a modest charcuterie board: a few cheeses, cured meats, and crackers.
 This seems like something that's nourishing, tasty, and easy enough to digest.